-Estimation is typically based on experience or a set of quick calculations.
+Budget estimation typically comes from experience or a set of quick calculations.

 The project below shows one designer and one developer for two months, at $150/h, totaling $96,000 in billable labor.

 When the project becomes a reality, this estimate becomes the budget.
-When you add future assignments to the project, the resulting future scheduled amount should be up to the budget.
+When you add future assignments to the project, the resulting future-scheduled amount should stay within the budget.

 When you schedule too many people or too much time on a project, it will be immediately apparent that this project will go over budget.